angry-cellophane/jobrunr-netty/README.md

 Also spring-security configuration is not applied to the jobrunr webserver.

-This project rewrites the defautl jobrunr webserver to reuse spring abstractions (reactive and MVC) to add jobrunr endpoints.
+This project rewrites the defautl jobrunr webserver to reuse spring webflux to add jobrunr endpoints.